ngs-docs/2016-adv-begin-shell-genomics/README.rst

   find . \( \( -type f -size +100k \) -o \( -type f -size -1k \) \)  -print

 ...so it's basically all programming...

+Note that you can 'exec' a Python, R, or shell script.